poeticloud/hostpath-provisioner/README.md

 ## Intro

-This provisioner is for following private kubernetes cluster deploy.
+This provisioner is for private kubernetes cluster deploy.

 ![](./design/sharepath-deploy.png)